AndreasHeger/CGATReport/doc/Tutorial13.rst

    with any level of its index.

-   To enforce grouping with these kind, the group-level can be specified explicitely using the :term:`groupy-by` option.
+   To enforce grouping with these kind, the group-level can be specified explicitely using the :term:`groupby` option.
 If there are not enough levels present, additional levels will be added to the data in order to allow grouping.

-4. Some :term:`Renderers` such as :term:`ggplot` have additional
+4. Some :term:`Renderers` such as :ref:`ggplot` have additional
    abilities to create trellis plots, plots subdivided into separated panels according to some criterion.
-In :term:`ggplot` this is is called ``faceting``.
+In :ref:`ggplot` this is is called ``faceting``.